 Gas power plant in Jizan, Saudi Arabia.
 Approximate location 17.2775, 42.3626.

 Jizan IGCC power plant is a 3,850 MW gas power station in Jizan, Saudi Arabia.
-It is operated by Air Products and Chemicals Inc. Based on its capacity (estimated), it can supply roughly 4,336,200 homes (estimated).
-It ranks #6 of 146 Saudi Arabia power plants by installed capacity.
-Its measured emissions of 9,061,700 t CO₂/yr (Climate TRACE) are equivalent to about 2,112,284 cars driven for a year.
+It is operated by Air Products and Chemicals Inc. Based on its capacity (estimated), it can supply roughly 4.3 million homes (estimated).
+It ranks #7 of 156 Saudi Arabia power plants by installed capacity.
+Commissioned in 2020, it is around 6 years old — recently built.
+Its modelled annual emissions are 9,061,700 t CO₂/yr (Climate TRACE), equivalent to about 2.1 million cars driven for a year.
 In context, gas supplies about 63.3% of Saudi Arabia's electricity; the national grid averages 692 gCO₂/kWh (2.2% low-carbon) (2024).

 Plant data: WRI Global Power Plant Database (CC BY 4.0), id CT-6407.